 The driver of any vehicle other than one on official business shall not follow any fire apparatus traveling in response to a fire alarm closer than five hundred feet, or drive into or park such vehicle within the block where fire apparatus has stopped in answer to a fire alarm.
 (66-7-361 NMSA 1978)

-12-6-12.14 CROSSING FIRE HOSE
+12-6-12.18 CROSSING FIRE HOSE PROHIBITED

 No vehicle shall be driven over any unprotected hose of a fire department when laid down on any street or private driveway, without the consent of the fire department official in command.
 (66-7-362 NMSA 1978)